<

 • You’re confident you’ll repeat the discipline this season

 The following items are available at REI, outdoor co-ops, and local mountain town shops across the USA.
-Prices are daily rates unless noted — weekly rates are typically 3–4× the daily rate and available at most locations.
+Generally, prices are daily rates unless noted — weekly rates are typically 3-4× the daily rate and available at most locations.
+Specifically, you should rent each item below for your first 2-3 outings before considering purchase.

 Available at virtually every REI and most local outdoor shops near mountain trailheads.
 Collapsible aluminum or carbon poles in multiple sizes.
 Try them on your first summit before committing to a $80-$180 purchase — pole preferences (length, handle style, strap comfort) are personal.